 Compare And Then What?, the version of this trope that occurs when The Bad Guy Wins.

-Contrast Send Me Back, where the hero wants to go back to how things were because they didn't save the day.
+Contrast Send Me Back, where the hero wants to go back to how things were because they didn't save the day, and And the Adventure Continues where the hero finds he'll always have adventures.

 See also "What Now?"
 Ending.